obradovicfilip/academic-website/content/working_papers/dilation_tests/index.md

 Joint with [Gabriel Ziegler](https://www.gabriel-ziegler.com/).

-**Abstract**: Seidenfeld and Wasserman (1993) define the phenomenon of *dilation*.
-When a dilation occurs, any additional information only *increases* the *uncertainty* about the true state of the world.
-In this paper, we show that dilation may manifest in real-world scenarios when information is provided by binary classifiers, such as diagnostic tests and predictive algorithms.
-This can happen when classifier performance measures are partially identified due to an imperfect reference classifier, which is common in practice.
-We characterize when a dilation occurs and develop corresponding inference procedures based on methods for subvector inference in moment inequality models.
-We apply the approach to diagnostic procedures for COVID-19 detection, using CT chest scans evaluated by radiologists and AI algorithms.
-We cannot reject the hypothesis that the radiologists' assessments exhibit a dilation, thus showcasing a potential real-world instance of a dilation.
-We additionally illustrate the broader applicability of our methodology by rejecting the hypothesis that data-mining techniques for predicting the riskiness of credit card applications are non-informative in the sense of dilation.
+**Abstract**: Dilation (Seidenfeld and Wasserman 1993) occurs when conditioning on new information _only_ increases uncertainty regardless of what the information reveals.
+This paper shows that following established clinical guidance can induce dilation, even for diagnostic tests that meet conventional performance benchmarks.
+We characterize when a test is dilation-inducing and show that a ubiquitous feature of performance studies -- evaluating tests against an imperfect reference -- creates scope for dilation.
+To facilitate detection before clinical use and inform regulatory standards, we develop a finite-sample valid hypothesis test of the null that a diagnostic test is dilation-inducing in this context.
+Applying the method to an influential study that recommended chest CT scans for COVID-19 detection and contributed to their clinical adoption, we find that the data are consistent with dilation.